VerdantLeaf/Simple-RISC-V-Assembler/README.md

 These encoding functions are somewhat straightforward for some, and deceptively complex for others.
 Instructions that are R-type or U-type are fairly simple, as they only have one format or have a limited number of instructions.
 However, I-type instructions, for example, can take multiple different forms, such as `addi x12, x17, 3` or `lw x23, 24(x14)`, and the assembler must be able to handler the different formats.
 Additionally, because of how the `parse_instruction()` function operates, the `immd(rs1)` form of I-type instructions are caught as one operand.
 Due to this, the `decode_offset()` function must be used as it contains a regular expression that will separate these two operands.

 ### Error Checking
-Throughout this process, and the functions for all of the other instruction types, error checking of values, names, and other errors is being flagged (In the future, checking for such errors may occur before the assembly of the instructions, during the first pass, to improve assembly performance).
-Immediate values are both range checked, and are converted from hexadecimal/binary if written as such in the source code.
+Throughout this process, and the functions for all of the other instruction types, error checking of values, names (`validate_registers()`), and other errors is being flagged (In the future, checking for such errors may occur before the assembly of the instructions, during the first pass, to improve assembly performance).
+Immediate values are both range checked, and are converted from hexadecimal/binary in `deocde_immediate()` if written as such in the source code.
 From this point, the instruction is then built in a bitwise manner, where it is then appended to the memory list of assembled instructions.

 ### Memory padding
 In my research, I found that Vivado will not accept .mem files that contain less memory than the memory that you've declared.
 Due to this, the rest of the memory is filled with zeros.
 The output file, as passed in the command line, is then written to, where each instruction is written as eight hexadecimal characters to represent the 32 bit instruction.
 This is done for all of the instructions in memory, and then the assembly is completed.

+###